 As is often the case in a small town, Steinhatchee doesn't have a public transportation system that people use for their commute.

-The citizens of Steinhatchee are slightly better educated than the national average of 21.84% for all cities and towns, with 24.93% of adults in Steinhatchee having a bachelor's degree or advanced degree.
+The citizens of Steinhatchee are very well educated compared to the average community in the nation: 36.89% of adults in Steinhatchee have a bachelor's degree or even advanced degree.

-The per capita income in Steinhatchee in 2022 was $54,897, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $219,588 for a family of four.
+The per capita income in Steinhatchee in 2022 was $58,646, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $234,584 for a family of four.
 However, Steinhatchee contains both very wealthy and poor people as well.

 The people who call Steinhatchee home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Steinhatchee residents report their race to be White.
+The greatest number of Steinhatchee residents report their race to be White, followed by Asian.
 Important ancestries of people in Steinhatchee include Irish, German, English, Polish, and Scots-Irish.

 The most common language spoken in Steinhatchee is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Spanish and Italian.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 7 people per square mile living here, this neighborhood is less crowded than 97.9% of America.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 7 residents per square mile, is less crowded than 97.9% of all U.S. neighborhoods. is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 In addition, despite all of the residential real estate here in the neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 60.1%, which is higher than 99.4% of all U.S. neighborhoods.